ductsoup/IIoT-Shop-Air-Monitor/README.md

 For under $100 the stack light can be replaced by a Neopixel matrix and the pressure switch with a 0-10V pressure transducer.
 A WiFi capable Arduino style microcontroller adds the ability to report to a MODBUS TCP master or an MQTT broker (exercise for the reader).

+While configured for a 0-10V analog sensor, this design can also be used as a visual signaling device.

 ![alt text](/images/assembled.jpg)

 ## Bill of Materials